SanjaBioStats/Vinerdians/README.md

 This repository is the playground for the experiment.
 Instead of vines and tractors, it starts with files and folders.

-/data/ → Open datasets used in the scripts

-/Overview/ → Readme file with an overview of the progress and subfolders for output (generated plots, tables, stuff like this)

-/Scripts/ → R Scripts used for evaluation of Data, for each analysis there is a subfolder with a readme file and the script
+/a plot says more than a tousand tables/ → generated plots, graphics, stuff like this)

+Readme files → For every Script there will be an extra Readme file, additional information about the used data sets etc. you can all found in the script.